 Any soil removed when the foundation is poured will be replaced as backfill.
 The process of removing and returning the soil means the soil can be much weaker and can end up causing problems for homeowners down the line.

 The technicians at Vesta Foundation Solutions are here to help scope out any issues with your foundation soil and find ways to help repair your foundation.

 Understanding foundation soils is the key to understanding foundation repair problems.
 The type of soil your home sits on plays a huge role in the risk of foundation damage you have.
 Sand and sandy loam soils allow water to pass through, making them more stable and less likely to expand and cause foundation problems.
 On the other hand, clay soils absorb water, expand, and put pressure on the foundation.
-This pressure can lead to floor cracks, wall cracks, and other foundation problems.
+This pressure can lead to foundation cracks in your Dallas home.

 The soil under your foundation is comprised of several different layers, some of which were disturbed when your foundation was originally dug out.
 When one of these layers can't support the weight of your foundation, it will begin to sink and settle.
 This is a slow process that will not be immediately obvious, but over time it can have serious effects on your home.

 Common signs of foundation settlement include floor cracks, stair-step cracks in walls, cracks in interior drywall, and windows and doors that are difficult to open and close.
 Foundations usually settle unevenly, causing damage to walls and floors that can eventually lead to failure if not addressed.
 We use foundation piers to stabilize settling foundations and provide a long-lasting solution.

 Foundation heave occurs when soils under your home expand and force the foundation upwards.
 This process is generally caused by over-saturation of soil.
 Underground water, prolonged or heavy precipitation, poor drainage, and frost heave can all be causes of foundation heave.
 Foundation heave will cause cracks in floors, bowing walls, and sticking windows and doors.